 Com Hen is composed of all the most simple and easiest-to-find ingredients which are cooked rice, baby basket clams, herbs, mints, fish sauce, fried shallots, and roasted peanuts….
 All these ingredients create such a beautiful, unique symphony of tastes and flavors, showing how creative Vietnamese people are in making cheap food delicious.

 A bowl of Com Hen costs between 10,000VND – 20,000VND.

 *Where to eat Com Hen:

 This dish is popular and easy to eat, made totally from local ingredients.
-A small shrimp is put in the middle of tapioca starch then steamed until done.
-It’s best when eat this dish with a flavorful, spicy dipping sauce.
+A small shrimp is put in the middle of tapioca starch and then steamed until done.
+It’s best when eating this dish with a flavorful, spicy dipping sauce.

 *Where to eat Bot Loc Nhan Tom:

-This special dish originates from Nam Pho – the suburb of Hue city, is acknowledged for its special reddish broth mixed with noodles made from rice and cassava flour and small shrimp-and-pork cakes.
-A bowl of Banh Canh Nam Pho will make you warm and full, especially in chilly days.
+This special dish originates from Nam Pho – the suburb of Hue city is acknowledged for its special reddish broth mixed with noodles made from rice and cassava flour and small shrimp-and-pork cakes.
+A bowl of Banh Canh Nam Pho will make you warm and full, especially on chilly days.

-A bowl of Banh Canh Nam Pho will costs you only 15,000VND.
+A bowl of Banh Canh Nam Pho will cost you only 15,000VND.
 If you can, go to Nam Pho to try the original version of this dish.

 Months you should avoid visiting Hue: May – July (too hot), December – January (heavy rains)

-The best months to visit Hue: August and September are two months you can visit Hue with easy.
-In this time, you can enjoy the cool weather with less rain.
+The best months to visit Hue: August and September are two months you can visit Hue with ease.
+At this time, you can enjoy the cool weather with less rain.